Joecstarr/joe-starr.com/content/slides/Alexander_Polynomail.md

 ---

-## Genus of a Seifert Surface
+## Genus of a Seifert surface

-As an abstract surface a Seifert Surface for a link is a disc with a number of "hollow handles" added.
+As an abstract surface a Seifert surface for a link is a disc with a number of "hollow handles" added.
 That number is its genus.

 ---

 ## Genus of a Link

-We take the smallest genus of possible Seifert Surfaces for a link as **the genus of the link**
+We take the smallest genus of possible Seifert surfaces for a link as **the genus of the link**.

 ---
 ## Computing the genus of a surface